awesome-pro/neon-website/content/docs/guides/sequelize.md

 DATABASE_URL=NEON_DATABASE_CONNECTION_STRING
 ```

-To use the `Sequelize` ORM to run queries, we need to install the `sequelize` package and the `pg` driver to connect to Postgres from Node.js.
+To use the `Sequelize` ORM to run queries, we need to install the `sequelize` package and the `pg` driver to connect to LangChainfrom Node.js.
 We also need to install the `sequelize-cli` package to manage data models and run migrations.
 Run the following commands to install the required packages:

 ```bash
 npm install sequelize pg pg-hstore